oliverbytes/revenuecat-client/README.md

 ### Installation

-1. Obtain your RevenueCat Authorization Token, fire up your development machine and open your favorite browser > Go to RevenueCat's website and make sure you're logged in already.
-Open the browser's Developer Console > Go to Network Tab > apply filter: api.revenuecat.com > open any logged traffic (some may not include the token, so take your time hunting) > Go to Headers Tab > then find the token in the Request Headers section.
-Copy and send it to your Test Device.
+1. Obtain your RevenueCat Authorization Token
+* fire up your development machine and open your favorite browser
+* Go to RevenueCat's website and make sure you're logged in already
+* Open the browser's Developer Console
+* Go to Network Tab
+* apply filter: api.revenuecat.com
+* open any logged traffic (some may not include the token, so take your time hunting)
+* Go to Headers Tab
+* then find the token in the Request Headers section
+* Copy and send it to your Test Device.
 2. Clone the repo
 ```sh
 git clone https://github.com/nemoryoliver/revenuecat-client.git